Chocolate Avocado Quinoa Muffins (Vegan)

-The latest contest was presented by one of my favorite places ever, Trader Joe’s.
+Trader Joe’s recently hosted a recipe contest, which inspired me to create this recipe.
 I had to incorporate one of my favorite seeds, quinoa, into a new recipe.
 This seemed too fun to pass up.
 I had to do it.

-Unique and nutritionally appealing baked goods being my speciality, I decided to incorporate quinoa into something of similar nature.
-But what sweet baked good would quinoa taste good in?
+What sweet baked good would quinoa taste good in?
 I thought about it and this seed is fairly mild tasting on its own.
-I figured it would just add texture and perhaps even some moisture, to which I was definitely correct about!
+I figured it would just add texture and perhaps even some moisture.

-I made this a few times, as the first batch the ratio of wet to dry ingredients just did not pair correctly.
+I made this a few times, as the first batch the ratio of wet to dry ingredients just did not work out.
 I didn’t want to give up, and with the motivation from my sister Jackie, I really wanted to make this recipe work.
 I tried again with different ingredient pairings and it was a success!

 I first used raw honey in the trial batch.
 Then decided to use maple syrup in the second batch, THEN in the last batch I decided to mix them.
 All three batches were perfectly delectable on their own and I would say one cannot go wrong when choosing either or even both.